kennylomax/TutorialsAsCode/journeys/TutorialAsCode6WiringUpLocalKymaToALocalSpartacus/README.md

 # Tutorials as Code - Wiring Spartacus up to Kyma

-# THIS TUTORIAL IS UNDER CONSTRUCTION _ NOT YET READY FOR USE..

 This is based on [this great journey](https://wiki.wdf.sap.corp/wiki/display/supc/Wyvern%3A+How+to+integrate+Commerce+and+Kyma+locally) by Darrell Merryweather and the Wyvern Team.
 It is tested on Mac OSX.

 ## Prerequisites